solarcosmic/EsoHype/README.md

 [indefinite_multiply.hyp](https://github.com/solarcosmic/EsoHype/blob/main/examples/indefinite_multiply.hyp) - Using indefinite repeat blocks to multiply a number

 To execute any of these examples in your terminal, simply type `lua esohype.lua examples/<name>.hyp`, for example `lua esohype.lua examples/takeoff.hyp`.
 This assumes `esohype.lua` is in the same folder as `examples`.

-## Limitations & Constraints
-- Lines must end with `please` or `pls`
-- You cannot nest `if`, `funk`, or `repeat` blocks
-- Converting strings to numbers and vice versa is not directly possible
-- Arithmetic can only be done in variables

 ## FAQ
 #### What is nesting and why can't it be done?